tsjondin/module-js/QA.md

     */

 If you only have some requirements on CDN you may require them explicitly from the CDN.
-This rule applies to other scripts that may not be located on your server.
+This rule applies to other scripts that may not be located on your server, if you specify a protocol (HTTP/HTTPS) it will treat it as a full URL.

     // index.htm
     <script data-main="source/main"></script>